Certificates

 C:\OpenSSL-Win64\bin\openssl.exe pkcs12 -export -out C:\certificates\fw.initech.com.p12 -inkey C:\certificates\fw.initech.com.key -in C:\certificates\purchasedcert.crt -certfile C:\certificates\AlphaSSLCAS.crt

-The p12 certificate can be uploaded to the Server through the Admin console: Preferences > General Tab > SSL Certificate Management.
+The p12 certificate can be uploaded to the Server through the Admin console: Preferences > General Tab > SSL Certificate Management; you will be required to enter your password.
 Once uploaded, check the 'Common Name' on the General tab matches the Server name in the Mobile Tab.
 For wildcard certificates, only the domain should match.

 Apache web server service will automatically restart and the FileWave Server is now ready for MDM.